ambreshgupta12/flutter-key-concept/README.md

 <img src="https://blog.cleancoder.com/uncle-bob/images/2012-08-13-the-clean-architecture/CleanArchitecture.jpg" alt="Clean Architecture" />

+This is where we can employ clean architecture and test driven development.
+As proposed by our friendly Uncle Bob, we should all strive to separate code into independent layers and depend on abstractions instead of concrete implementations.

+How can such an independence be achieved?
+Although we're getting ahead of ourselves a bit, on the layered "onion" image below, the horizontal arrows ---> represent dependency flow.
+For example, Entities do not depend on anything, Use Cases depend only on Entities etc.

 ## *Components*

 Usually, components are UI elements presenting data on the screen and initiating changes of the application’s state by responding to user interactions (for example, when the user presses the login button or types in its login credentials).
 Components cannot communicate directly with the global store.
 Instead, they need to encapsulate the information (in our previous example, a new username value) required for the changes and dispatch them using actions.